 Nauryz holidays are coming to Central Asia.
 But what means Nauryz?
 And what’s going on in these days?
 Info Shymkent will have a look.

-This day is the beginning of Spring and the new Kazakh year.
-So past offences are forgiven and everybody makes wishes for a new beginning, for a new Year.
+This day is the beginning of Spring and the Kazakh new year.
+So past offences are forgiven and everybody makes wishes for a new beginning, for a new year.

 Around the Yurts many performances and celebrations take place.
-It’s a great time for foreigners to learn more about the Kazakh culture.
+It’s time for foreigners to learn more about the Kazakh culture.
 Many Kazakhs wearing traditional dresses, listen to Kazakh songs and play on Kazakh musical instruments like the Dombra.

 A very interesting fact is that Nauryz was included in the Representative List of the Intangible Cultural Heritage of Humanity by the UNESCO in September 2009.

 We hope you could learn more and we wish you already some beautiful holidays with your family and friends.
-Koktem tudi!

 More Information: https://en.wikipedia.org/wiki/Nowruz